 consumption, increasing environmental externalities, traffic

-congestion and a multiplication of road accidents have also emerged
+congestion and a safety (accidents) have also emerged.

-All road transport modes have limited potential to achieve economies
+advantage the road transport has over other transport modes.
+Road transport modes have limited potential to achieve economies

 of scale.
 This is due to size and weight constraints imposed by